splace/tensor3/README.md

 Arrays of both, (called **Vectors** and **Matrices**), with their useful methods.

-single and parallel threaded, transparently, switched with a global var.
+Vectorized/SIMD methods that accept a function and apply in to all the array.

-**VectorRefs**; array of Vector pointers, with methods to convert to/from Vectors.
+selectable single or parallel threaded, transparently, switched with a global var.

-all five types available (in separate packages) with components typed as 64bit float, 32bit float, or fixed precision (int scaled for 3dp)
+**VectorRefs**; array of Vector pointers, with methods as Vectors but also converters to/from Vectors.

-methods that accept a function and apply in to all etc. (in parallel).
+the five main types are available (in separate packages) with their base scalar typed as 64bit float, 32bit float, or fixed precision (int scaled for 3dp)

 notes:

 doesn't use "math" package, left to importers, if necessary.

-array types selectively broken into chunks for better parallel performance.
+when parallel, array types are acted on in chunks by different threads.

 installation: